 What You Need

 - NEEDLES: Hand sewing needles.
 These come in assorted sizes.
 Choose one that suits your thread and fabric.
 If you are sewing woven fabric, then choose a universal needle in an appropriate size for your thread.
 Most fabric stores have packets of needles in assorted sizes so you always have an appropriate size handy.

 - LIGHTS: You will need good lighting!
 Sit near a window or a bright lamp.
 You will be amazed at the great results you will get with decent light.
 If you wear glasses, go and find them now.

 Threading the Needle

-Start by threading a needle either double or single and knotting the end.
+- THREAD – Start by threading a needle either double or single and knotting the end.
 Just hold the needle up to the light and put the cotton through the eye.
 A sharp pair of scissors to trim the end will be your best friend.
 Don’t even try to put a ragged end through the eye of the needle.
 It won’t work.
 If your cotton is thin then double it over then knot the ends together.
 Thicker threads such as embroidery floss can be threaded singularly.

 - LENGTH – Overly long threads tend to tangle so try starting with a maximum length of 12 inches (30cm).
 So if you are threading the needle with a double thread, cut 24 inches.